 An abstract is always written in the present or simple past tense.
 Avoid using the future tense

 Now the time arrives to flash a light on the ‘chosen’ research methods for answering the thesis question.
 It is a short description giving an insight into your research approach in one or two sentences.
 Below are a few points that you must know:

-It is no brainer that condensing the whole thesis in a couple of words is indeed a tough job.
+It is a brainer that condensing the whole thesis into a couple of words is indeed a tough job.
 But, students should not forget that it is the first thing read by the professor, and hence, you should not leave any stone unturned in making it phenomenal.
-To help you with the same, below are the best tips from the renowned online thesis help experts.
+To help you with the same, below are the best tips from renowned online thesis help experts.